 In many jurisdictions, law enforcement deploy drug recognition experts (DREs) at roadside to help determine marijuana impairment.
 DREs conduct various observational and physical tests to assess whether someone is potentially impairment and help determine the nature of such impairment.
 After a series of field sobriety tests, an officer may request a saliva, blood or urine sample for analysis.
 Despite the complex evaluation process, the opinion of a DRE is subjective and not conclusive to determine if an accused was driving a vehicle while impaired by the presence of a drug.

 Current forms of testing for marijuana use, like blood, saliva and hair sample, can identify THC ranging from minutes to days after to actual use, making it impossible to show the difference between the two.
-Studies3have shown that breath is a better indicator of impairment than saliva, blood, or urine because THC is present in breath for a relatively short period of time (1-3 hours); whereas, it is excreted at detectable levels in other body fluids for many hours, days, or even weeks after smoking.
-This short time period of detection in breath aligns with the peak impairment window.
+Studies3have shown that THC present in breath is detectable for a relatively short period of time (1-4 hours); whereas, it is excreted at detectable levels in other body fluids for many hours, days, or even weeks after smoking.
+This short time period of detection in breath presents a fairer and more relevant drug screening window.